tsgates/arch-wiki-markdown/wiki/Fstab.md

 > Remounting the root partition

-If for some reason the root partition has been improperly mounted read only, remount the root partition with the following command:
+If for some reason the root partition has been improperly mounted read only, remount the root partition with read-write access with the following command:

-    # mount -o remount,rw /;   #Remount the root partition with read-write access
+    # mount -o remount,rw /

 See also
 --------